kristofferh/kristofferh/README.md

 ### Hi hej hello 👋

 I’m Kris.
-I’m an interactive designer / developer.
 Like my ancestors, I make interactive things on the internet.

 I currently work at Google.
 Before that I worked at other places.
 And before that I was a baby.